-Wait Was Worth it For Santa Cruz Bankers
+Wait Was Worth it For Santa Cruz BankersFebruary 23, 2004 Sarah Lacy

-After three years of trying to find the right leadership, a determined group of Santa Cruz businessmen has opened a new community bank.
+The following is an article from the Silicon Valley/San Jose Business JournalAfter three years of trying to find the right leadership, a determined group of Santa Cruz businessmen has opened a new community bank.

 Headed by John Rossell, one-time CEO of San Jose's Heritage Bank of Commerce, Santa Cruz County Bank started quietly opening checking accounts and processing loans on Feb.
 3.